outdoteth/cally/README.md

 strikeOptions = [1 ether, 2 ether, ...
 6765 ether]
 ```

-This means that instead of storing a `uint256` for the strike and premium values, we can just store a single `uint8`.
+This means that instead of storing a `uint256` for the strike and premium values, we can just store a single `uint8` index that references one of those options in the array.
 Obviously the cost here is flexibility since a user is limited to our predefined set of strike/premium options.

 ### Automatic auction starting

 Auctions are automatically started without anyone having to call a method such as `startAuction` or something similar.
-If the expiration timestamp on the currently active option is less than the `block.timestamp` then the auction has started.
+If the `block.timestamp` is greater than the current expiration of the vault's option then the auction has started.
+This is the key condition.
 The start time of the auction is the expiration timestamp.
 When a vault is _first_ created, the expiration timestamp is set to the current timestamp; this ensures that the auction is immediately started.
-Whenever a user buys a new option the expiration is set to `block.timestamp + duration`.
+Whenever a user buys a new option the expiration for the option in the vault is set to `block.timestamp + duration`.
 Maybe a nice intuition: `expirationTimestamp == auctionStartTimestamp`

 ### Vault ID and Option ID